Changissnz/selfinterest/README.md

 populace there, resulted in many Jews having to leave Spain or to convert to Catholicism, in which some still practiced Judaism as crypto-Jews.
 The 1972 expulsion of Indians from Uganda was also due to a perception of the minority demographic becoming too commercially influential.
+In both of these two events, the principle of qualitative existence (the minority identity) was a greater factor than the merit of performance.
 The young mathematician Evariste Galois, of potential unmet to expand on his already pioneering mathematics, lost his life in a physical duel (1832), a fate that demonstrates how merit in one human activity is not